akhdan2805/credit-risk-prediction-local-deployment/README.md

 # 💳 Credit Risk Classification using Machine Learning

 ## Objective
-This project aims to develop a machine learning model for credit risk classification by:

-- Performing data exploration, preprocessing, and feature engineering to prepare the dataset for modeling.
-- Experimenting with multiple machine learning algorithms and configurations to identify a suitable model for credit risk prediction.
-- Evaluating model performance using appropriate classification metrics and selecting the best-performing model.
-- Preparing the selected model for a reproducible local training and deployment workflow.
+The objective of this project is to develop a machine learning solution for credit risk classification.
+The project covers data exploration, preprocessing, feature engineering, model experimentation, and performance evaluation to identify a suitable machine learning model.
+The selected model is then prepared for a reproducible local training and deployment workflow using MLflow and Streamlit.

 ## Table of Content
 - [Dataset Used](#dataset-used)